RolandHughes/ls-cs/README.md

-# LS-CS fork of Copperspice
+# LsCs fork of Copperspice

 *This is un-official and not maintained by the CopperSpice project*